Please click here to download the registration form.

 The aim is for every year group to go on a trip at least once a year.
 The school has an Educational Visits Co-ordinator and all trips adhere to government guidelines.

 Recent destinations have included Bath, Hatfield House, the theatre, Normandy, a Geography Field Trip to Dorset, Art Galleries, Water-Sports/Climbing in Italy and the Natural History Museum.

-Boys can start in our Kindergarten the September after their third birthday.
-Prior to this they are invited to come for an informal visit/assessment accompanied by one parent.
-The boys visit in small groups of up to five.
-During this time they are observed and monitored by St. Martin’s staff as they join in with activities and mix with the current Kindergarten class.
+Boys can start in our Kindergarten in September after their third birthday.
+Prior to this they are invited to come for an informal visit/assessment accompanied by one/two parents in November of the preceding year.
+The boys visit in small groups of up to eight.
+During this time they are observed and monitored by St Martin’s staff as they join in with activities and mix with some of the current Kindergarten class.
 The Head of Kindergarten speaks to parents and boys as well as answering any queries during the assessment.

 At the age of 4 boys will be assessed for our 4+ entry into Pre-Prep Reception classes.
 This takes place at the beginning of January preceding September entry.
 The tasks in the assessment are child-friendly and are recorded by Pre-Prep staff.
 There are 44 places available in Pre-Prep Reception (two classes of 22 each with a teacher and classroom assistant).
 Kindergarten usually fills a considerable number of these places.
 Due to the considerable competition early application is strongly advised.

 Boys in Year 2 are assessed in November for the following September entry, in English and Maths.
 The Year 3 intake is mainly from our two classes in our Pre-Prep department.
 There are approximately 8 places available; the year group is split into three mixed ability classes of approximately 16 boys.